gdubw/gng/docs/index.md

 2. `./install.sh -s` will check for latest updates from remote master
 3. `git reset --hard && git pull` will keep your copy to the latest

-# How does GNG install your Gradle Wrapper?
+# How does GNG install Gradle Wrapper?

-Internally, it uses an embedded Gradle Wrapper with version 1.0 distribution.
-The reason use `1.0` is the small distribution package size.
+It copies the embedded Gradle Wrapper to your project directly.
 You can trust the embedded gradle-wrapper.jar.
 It is verified by [Gradle Wrapper Validation](https://github.com/marketplace/actions/gradle-wrapper-validation) ![](https://github.com/dantesun/gng/workflows/Validate%20Gradle%20Wrapper/badge.svg)
 .